RosaleeKnight/odin-recipes/README.md

 As I learned new things I later added additonal formats including flexbox and others.

+Credits:
-Credit: Pictures from Unsplash.
-Chili by American Heritage Chocolate, Spring Rolls by Alexandra Tran @schimiggy, and Tacos by Shannon Nickerson @shan.riley.
+Pictures from Unsplash.
+Main page by Jason Jarrach, Chili by American Heritage Chocolate, Spring Rolls by Alexandra Tran @schimiggy, and Tacos by Shannon Nickerson @shan.riley.
+Recipes from allrecipes.
+Chili by AR Cook, Spring Rolls by Deborah Mackenzie and Tacos by Cassidy Caroline.